 Corsaro

 Another nice place where you can get excellent food.
 The Sardinian dishes and desserts are particularly good.
-The restaurant was awarded a Michelin star, so expect the prices to be a bit high.
+The restaurant has a Michelin star, so expect the prices to be a bit high.

 Marino al San Remy